 Additionally, we’ve made a range of performance improvements (startup time, memory management, text processing enhancements) that will improve the experience for SAP HANA, express edition users.
 There are a number of enhancements in XSA which further reduces the memory overhead which are worth looking into.

 Looking forward, we’re also planning to increase our presence on a variety of public clouds, and we are working on making an official SAP HANA, express edition container available shortly – all based on the SPS02 edition.
-We will be making updates to the version in the Google Cloud Platform, and also the AWS and Azure images provided via the SAP Cloud Appliance Library shortly.
+We have updated to the version in the Google Cloud Platform, and also the AWS and Azure images provided via the SAP Cloud Appliance Library.

 Important links to bookmark: